 If you frequently read travel or lifestyle media, you may have noticed the Maldives are all the rage.
 Makes sense—the Maldives seem tantalizing: pristine waters, five-star accommodations and a masseuse at your beck and call.

 You may have also noticed something else about traveling to the Maldives: It’s not cheap.

 “The average cost of a week in the Maldives—complete with water bungalows—is easily $10,000 to $20,000,” says Courtnie Nichols, a travel agent with five years of experience booking travel and events and as founder of TravelBash, an agency that focuses on destination weddings and luxury travel.

-While regulation changes in the country now allow for some budget accommodations like Airbnb, Nichols says they are extremely limited.
+While regulation changes in the country now allow for some budget accommodations, Nichols says they are extremely limited.
 Additionally, since the Maldives are not known for budget travel, there may be major trade-offs if you try to do a luxury vacation there for less.

 Specifically, the Maldives—an Islamic nation—adhere to religious laws outside of the luxury resort islands.
 That means visitors who choose alternatives to luxury travel will need to adhere to these laws, which include no alcohol, no pork and no public displays of affection.
 Women are also barred from wearing bathing suits outside of the resort islands.
 In other words, if you’re looking for the magazine-like experience of a luxury vacation in the Maldives, you’ll likely have to pay for the resorts.

 If the Maldives are out of your price range, don’t worry.
 The good news is you can still plan a luxury vacation on a budget.
 Think of it as a Maldives-like experience without the sticker shock.

 Here are some tips on how to have a luxury vacation for less:

 1. Choose lesser known locations with similar atmospheres